All Episodes

 And that's the challenge going forward.

-I I think he's up to it.
+I think he's up to it.

-I watched Congressman Babbin th this morning I I saw this article Donald Trump tweeted out the president elect tweeted out that he didn't want he wanted to cancel the building of a brand new 747 Air Force One for future presidents because he said they were going to spend four billion dollars and he later spoke to reporters and at Trump Tower saying the project is ridiculous.
+Donald Trump tweeted out, the president-elect tweeted out, that he wanted to cancel the building of a brand new 747 Air Force One for future presidents because he said they were going to spend $4 billion.

-I think Boeing is doing a little bit of a number we want Boeing to make a lot of money but not that much money he said.
+We want Boeing to make a lot of money, but not that much money, he said.

-I mean did we really spend that much money?
+I mean, did we really spend that much money?

-It certainly has the appearance of that Sean and uh you know as far as this is the man who when you're talking about Trump, this is the man who's not even going to take a salary.
+And, you know, as far as this is the man who, when they're talking about Trump, this is the man that's not even going to take a salary.

-Uh these are the kinds of things that I believe show a great example.
+These are the kinds of things that I believe show a great example.

 He is determined to drain the swamp.